jasonc0704/lazor_demo/README.md

  B - Absorb
  C - Reflect and See-through
  ```
- And are thus good for the first 14 series of the lazor game (Tutorial - Grande).
+ and is thus good for the first 14 levels of the lazor game (Tutorial - Grande).

  ## Tests

  The test boards are provided in boards folder.
-You are welcome to type your own board
+You are welcome to write your own board
  using the format within.
 Note, the running time depends on the size of the board and
- the number of blocks you can move, and it may be frustratingly long.
+ the number of blocks you can move, and may be frustratingly long.

  ## Authors

  * **Meng Min**
- * **Chao-wen Chang**
+ * **Chao-Wen Chang**